mykelalvis/FATESRD/Other/fate-core-SRD.md

 On Ryan's turn, he has Zird do a full defense—normally, he'd be able to defend and get an action this exchange, but instead, he gets a +2 to his defense rolls until his next turn.

-On Lenny's turn, he has Landon [[create advantage]] by placing an aspect on Og called Hemmed In, hoping to corner him between some crates.
+On Lenny's turn, he has Landon [[Create Advantage]] by placing an aspect on Og called Hemmed In, hoping to corner him between some crates.
 That's his action for the exchange.

 Amanda goes last, and she just has all of her NPCs attack their chosen targets.